voidstarsec/fi-resources/README.md

 Research and resources that [VoidStar Security LLC](https://voidstarsec.com) has performed regarding fault injection techniques and demonstrations.

+Slides for the STM32F4 Talk can be found [here](https://voidstarsec.com/fi-resources)

 ## Contents

 - `stm32f4`: Resources and examples for fault injection attacks on the STM32F4, topics and examples include: